CheezBoiger/CatDBMS/README.md

 # CatDBMS IS UNDER CONSTRUCTION!!
-As you may know, this is not a working, functional database management system yet, I plan on developing it and finishing by the end of July 2016.
+As you may know, this is not a working, functional database management system yet, I plan on developing it and finishing by the end of December 2017.
 This means, I have tons of work to do on this data base, so please if you have any recommendations, comments, insults, or anything, please get in contact with me, I would very much appreciate it.
 Collaboration work on this management system would be awesome.